 I found the inspiration for this hasselback potatoes recipe on a fellow blogger’s site (see link below).
 Laura used a combination of Yukon golds and sweet potatoes.
 I skipped the orange spuds so as not to scare off the picky hubby.

-- PRO-Tip: Use a mandoline to slice the pototoes, so they’re of a consistent size.
+• PRO-Tip: Use a mandoline to slice the potatoes, so they’re of a consistent size.
 This ensures all slices will be done baking at the same time.

-- Feel free drizzle on some butter, use thyme instead of rosemary, add some minced garlic or alternate the Yukon gold potato slices with sweet potato slices for a colorful potato medley.
+• Feel free to drizzle on some butter, use thyme instead of rosemary, add some minced garlic, or alternate the Yukon gold potato slices with sweet potato slices for a colorful potato medley.

 This hasselback potato casserole is perfect for entertaining, serving for the holidays, or even weeknight dinners.
 My dinner club friends ALL wanted the recipe.
-A fine endorsement.
+That was a fine endorsement.

 Hasselback Potato Casserole